-Tandem cycling is attractive to all ages and to either gender.
+Tandem cycling is attractive to all ages and genders.
 Any mix of age and gender is possible.
 Tandems suitable for young children are also available.
 It is an activity that can be enjoyed along with friends or family.
 It takes only a few minutes to master the art of piloting a tandem so anyone who can cycle can do it competently.